Certified Family Law specialist

 However, for permanent spousal support, use of the DissoMaster™ program is prohibited.
 Rather, the trial court must balance various facts as set forth in the Family Code in fashioning the correct spousal support order.

-The court decides what the appropriate spousal support order is by considering the standard of living established during the marriage, and by considering other circumstances, including but not limited to:
+The court decides what the appropriate spousal support order is by considering the standard of living established during the marriage and other circumstances, including but not limited to:

 - The supporting spouse's ability to pay